nehathakor/nehathakor/README.md

 - 🔭 I’m currently improving my skills in software development, aiming to excel in web development.
 - 🌱 I’m deeply engaged in learning and implementing my knowledge through diverse projects.
-- ⚡️ I'm passionate about collaborating on web development projects and eager to contribute my expertise.
-- 📫 You can reach out to me at [neha.k.thakor@gmail.com](mailto:neha.k.thakor@gmail.com) for collaboration or inquiries.
+- 📫 Reach out to me at [neha.k.thakor@gmail.com](mailto:neha.k.thakor@gmail.com) for collaboration or inquiries.

 #### About Me:

 With a focus on web development, I’m exploring various frameworks and languages to craft engaging, user-centric experiences.
-Constantly seeking challenges to broaden my skill set, I'm enthusiastic about leveraging technology to solve real-world problems.
+Constantly seeking challenges to broaden my skill set, I'm enthusiastic to solve real-world problems.

 #### Tech Stack: